zerospiel/docs/docs/template-vsphere.md

 > Minimal `govc` configuration requires setting: `GOVC_URL`, `GOVC_USERNAME`, `GOVC_PASSWORD` environment variables.

-## Example of ClusterDeployment CR
+## Example of a ClusterDeployment CR

 With all above parameters provided your `ClusterDeployment` can look like this: